ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-repository-structure.rst

 --------------------

-It is recommended that the JS repository is set out in the following structure so that it is simple for all SKAO developers to navigate thru repositories and there is a consistency.
+It is recommended that the JS repository is set out in the following structure so that it is simple for all SKAO developers to navigate through repositories and there is a consistency.
 Below is a sample structure which should be used and extended as required.

 |    src